philiphan0109/ml-playground/the-ml-book/notes.md

 An exception is the **neural network**, especially those with more than one hidden **layer** between input and output.
 These are called **deep nueral networks**.
 In **deep learning** models must tune parameters not directly from the features of the trianing examples, but from the outputs of proceeding layers. (it's okay to not know this yet)

+# Chapter 3: Fundamental Algorithms

+## 3.1 Linear Regression

+**Linear regression** is a popular regression algorithm that learns a model which is a linear combination of features of the input example.

+### Problem Statement

+We have a collection of labeled examples, $\{(x_i, y_i)\}^N_{i=1}$, where $N$ is the size of the collection, $x_i$ is the D-dimensional feature vector, and $y_i$ is a real-valued target.

+We want to build a model $f_{w, b}(x) = wx + b$.
+We want to find optimal values $(w^*, b^*)$.
+The hyperplane in linear regression is chose to be as close to all training examples as possble.

+### Solution

+To get this latter requirement satisfied, the optimization process includes minimizing the following expression:

+$$
+\frac{1}{N}\sum_{i = i...N}(f_{w,b}(x_i) - y_i)^2
+$$

+The expression we minimize or maximize is called the **objective function** or an **objective**.
+The expression $(f_{w,b}(x_i) - y_i)^2$ is called the **loss function**, this specific one is called the **squared error loss**.
+For machine learning we try to minimize the objective, which is known as the **cost function**.
+In this example, the cost function is the **empirical risk**, or the average loss.

+Different loss functions can work.
+New loss functions would result in new and innovative model architectures.
+But, just because it could work in practice, doesn't mean it will perform better in practice.

+There are two reasons new models are invented:

+1. The new algorithm solves a specific practical problem better than the existing algorithms.
+2. The new algorithm has better theoretical garuantees on the quality of the model is produces.

+Why use a complicated model when you can use a simple one?
+Simple models rarely overfit. **Overfitting** is the property of a model such that it performs very well on training examples, but does not perform well on example that haven't been seen by the learning algorithm.

+We use the squared difference for two reasons, 1) the loss function is a smooth, differentiable graph, compared to the absolute differences, and 2) it exaggerates larger differences between two points.

+## 3.2 Logistic Regression

+Logistic regression is not a regression algorithm, it's a classification algorithm.

+### Problem Statement